 If an action has less than the defined threshold of particles either inside the field or inside the opponent goal the action is discarded.
 For the remaining actions the one with the most particles inside the opponent goal is calculated.
 If there are two actions with the most particles inside the goal the best action is determined by evaluating the particles of each actions with the potential field.
 The action with the smaller sum is selected.
-If at least one particle of an action is inside the own goal the action will not be chosen.
+If at least one particle of an action is inside the opponent goal the action will not be chosen.
 If no action has a particle inside the opponent goal the potential field is used to rank the actions.
 In this case all particles from one action are evaluated by the potential field and the mean of these values is calculated.
-The action with
+The action with the highest mean is selected and executed.
+If no action has enough good particles, the best action is to turn towards the opponent goal.